As Private Markets Scale, Expectations Shift

 CAIS Group reported that private market secondaries reached approximately US$103 billion in transaction volume in the first half of 2025, representing growth of around 50 per cent year-on-year.

-Secondaries activity accelerates the need for clear, comparable information.
+Secondaries activity increases the demand for clear, comparable information.
 When fund exposures are traded, investors need confidence in the underlying reporting.
 They need to understand what sits behind valuation marks, how performance has been measured, and how portfolios compare across managers and vintages.

 In this environment, transparency becomes directly linked to how capital moves.